ScottLogic/blog/_posts/2026-01-30-microsoft-agent-framework-powering-u[-your-agentic-teammate.md

 ![devui example of onboarded user]({{ site.github.url }}/dhunter/assets/maf-teammate/5-devui-onboard.png)

 ### Teammate and Human in the loop
-We needed to include our agent as a "teammate", inital thoughts gave us email with GraphAPI (polling or subscription), Microsoft Teams, or even email Adaptive Cards for Outlook Actionable Message.
+We needed to include our agent as a "teammate", initial thoughts gave us email with GraphAPI (polling or subscription), Microsoft Teams, or even email Adaptive Cards for Outlook Actionable Message.
 After considerable team debate and research, we opted for Graph API with email polling due to its setup simplicity and faster configuration.

 We opted to have the email polling done using an Azure Function and submit the body as prompts to the agent rather than have the agent read the mailbox directly.
-So the flow is that the user sends an email to their "teammate" and this is forwarded to the agent which can reply to email as necessary.
+So the flow was that the user sent an email to their "teammate" and this was forwarded to the agent which could reply to email as necessary.

-Then the human-in-the-loop point where the agent requests the 365 account creation before proceeding to onboard the user, gives us some security before accounts are simply created.
+Then the human-in-the-loop point where the agent requested the 365 account creation before proceeding to onboard the user, gave us some security before accounts were simply created.

 ## Our Agent Breakdown
-Perhaps the most interesting part is what our agents actually do.
-We have various agents implementing different techniques and tools which lend themselves well to our scenario.
+Perhaps the most interesting part was what our agents actually did.
+We had various agents implementing different techniques and tools which lent themselves well to our scenario.

 ### Intent Agent
 Simply determine the intent of the request.
-Our scenario has two paths: a request from a user sent by email to go to IT for approval, or a request to go to the onboarding agent.
+Our scenario had two paths: a request from a user sent by email to go to IT for approval, or a request to go to the onboarding agent.

-The agent figures this out based on its system prompt (a short instruction and a few brief examples) and the email request body, the email body is a simple sentence, not CSV content or any specific format we want the user to remember.
-Next step is then delegate to either the IT Agent or the Onboarding Agent.
+The agent figured this out based on its system prompt (a short instruction and a few brief examples) and the email request body, the email body was a simple sentence, not CSV content or any specific format we wanted the user to remember.
+Next step was then delegate to either the IT Agent or the Onboarding Agent.

 We sent the actual request to the agent using an Azure Function that extracted the email body text.
-This could have been done by the agent and is likely something we would investigate given extra time.
+This could have been done by the agent and was likely something we would have investigated given extra time.

 Future growth here is pretty big as we could add many more scenarios that the agent handles, change job role, remove user etc - if it gets too much then simply plug in a couple of other agents as necessary.

 ### IT Agent
-This agent hands the request off to a human, the flow requires that the user is initially created for the business and we have this approved by IT and later reply by email to our agent (with the users 365 email address, again in free text).
+This agent handed the request off to a human, the flow required that the user was initially created for the business and we had this approved by IT and later replied by email to our agent (with the users 365 email address, again in free text).

-The IT Agent performs entity extraction to get the user's name, job role and line manager.
+The IT Agent performed entity extraction to get the user's name, job role and line manager.

-The IT Agent has a custom send email tool (using Microsoft Graph API - authenticated with Entra ID).
-The tool sends an email request for onboarding to the human administrator to complete the request.
-Alternatively, if the entity extraction determined data was missing, an explanation is sent to the user.
+The IT Agent had a custom send email tool (using Microsoft Graph API - authenticated with Entra ID).
+The tool sent an email request for onboarding to the human administrator to complete the request.
+Alternatively, if the entity extraction determined data was missing, an explanation was sent to the user.

 ### Onboarding Agent
-This is the second time around.
-The administrator has now created a new business user account and provided the 365 email/username to our Intent Agent.
-The admin has replying to the email (which the Azure Function is sending back to the agent).
-This time the Intent Agent has determined this and handed over to the Onboarding Agent.
+This was the second time around.
+The administrator had now created a new business user account and provided the 365 email/username to our Intent Agent.
+The admin had replied to the email (which the Azure Function was sending back to the agent).
+This time the Intent Agent had determined this and handed over to the Onboarding Agent.

-The Onboarding Agent runs entity extraction.
-Then given success on email, the user's name, job role and line manager, starts onboarding.
+The Onboarding Agent ran entity extraction.
+Then given success on email, the user's name, job role and line manager, started onboarding.

-Here we hand off to multiple agents at once: HubSpot agent and SharePoint (Leave Planner shared Excel workbook).
+Here we handed off to multiple agents at once: HubSpot agent and SharePoint (Leave Planner shared Excel workbook).

-Future growth here migh be that the user administrator could decide to exclude some systems to onboard to or have different systems based on user role.
+Future growth here might be that the user administrator could decide to exclude some systems to onboard to or have different systems based on user role.

 ### HubSpot Agent
 Our first external system to onboard the user, simply call the API to create the user.
-To do this we've built a custom tool for the operation that we provide to the agent.
+To do this we built a custom tool for the operation that we provided to the agent.

-Our tool has some logic for error handling but we'd see future growth where the agent could have more functionality.
+Our tool had some logic for error handling but we'd see future growth where the agent could have more functionality.
 Search, update and delete (securely, of course) tools could be available in a more production hardened solution.

-The end result then continues to the Completion Agent.
+The end result then continued to the Completion Agent.

 ### SharePoint Agent
-The task here is simple, insert a record for the new user in the fictional LeavePlanner holiday system, which is an Excel workbook on SharePoint.
-The agent has a single tool to insert the row in the workbook.
+The task here was simple, insert a record for the new user in the fictional LeavePlanner holiday system, which was an Excel workbook on SharePoint.
+The agent had a single tool to insert the row in the workbook.

 Of course, this could get considerably more complicated and could offer more tools such as update, delete and select.

-The end result then continues to the Completion Agent.
+The end result then continued to the Completion Agent.

 ### Completion Agent
-The one we want to see green on DevUI when using example prompts.
-This is less of an agent and more a point to connect the workflow back to a resolution.
-Check the results from inbound agents, send success emails to systems the user has been onboarded to, and report any issues encountered to the IT department.
+Here we wanted to see green on DevUI when using example prompts.
+This was less of an agent and more a point to connect the workflow back to a resolution.
+Check the results from inbound agents, send success emails to systems the user had been onboarded to, and report any issues encountered to the IT department.

-## Challenges

-### Entra ID
-We required various setup points here for Authentication to call models, and then secruing the agent tools.
-SharePoint, Excel, and email security needed to be considered, especially when giving control to an LLM with tools.

-In the team we had some knowledge of how to set up the authentication, but given it was on a service as opposed to user context it was very helpful to have the expertise of our IT colleagues at hand to make sure email accounts and SharePoint were securely configured.

-### Microsoft Foundry
-Ideally we'd have deployed our agent here but we ran into issues and ran out of time.
-There is limited region support, this will likely change as Microsoft has recently introduced the new Foundry portal.
-Given the advantage of having LLMs and agents under one roof, it's certainly appealing and worth keeping an eye on.

-### Time limits
-We'd like to have done more.
-On the Scott Logic side we were interested in looking further into Microsoft Foundry hosting.
-Perhaps streamlining our agent, and investigation other human-in-the-loop communications, tightening up security through data connections, checkpoint specifics.

 ## Outcomes
 Overall this was a fast-moving, interesting project, providing a better understanding of where agentic systems add value and the parts of an agentic approach.
 I've reflected on a previous LLM powered systems I worked on, and how dedicated agents could give a more robust solution than a large single prompt.

-Microsoft Agent Framework is definitely going to be a point of interest in any upcoming LLM-powered solutions we build.
+Microsoft Agent Framework is definitely going to be a point of interest in any upcoming LLM-powered solutions our team build.

 As for the email a "teammate" interaction we investigated.
 Do people want to communicate with an AI-powered "teammate" rather than having another system to use that submits requests through a traditional form.
 I can definitely see this being preferable is various situations.